Coast Guard, DHS.

 The purpose of this rule is to ensure the safety of the participants and the navigable waters in the safety zone before, during, and after the scheduled swim event.
 The Coast Guard is proposing this rulemaking under authority in 46 U.S.C.
 70034 (previously codified in 33 U.S.C.
 1231).

 III.
 Discussion of Proposed Rule

-The COTP is proposing to establish a safety zone from 6:30 a.m. to 8:30 a.m. on March 28, 2020 or April 04, 2020.
+The COTP is proposing to establish a safety zone from 5:00 a.m. to 8:30 a.m. for one day on a Saturday or Sunday occurring annually between February and April.
 This safety zone is necessary to protect all persons and vessels participating in this marine event from potential safety hazards associated with vessel traffic in the area.
 Race participants, chase boats, and organizers of the event will be exempt from the safety zone.
 Entry of persons or vessels into this safety zone is prohibited unless authorized by the COTP.
 The regulatory text we are proposing appears at the end of this document.

 IV.
 Regulatory Analyses